 South of Napier and Hastings you'll find the Central Hawke's Bay District, home to bucolic landscapes, historic homesteads, long stretches of coastline, weekend markets, museums and great mountain-biking.

 Visit Oruawharo in Tākapau for high tea and a tour of the sprawling 150-year-old homestead.
-Hosts Peter and Dianne Harris have been painstakingly restoring the historic home for 20 years, having saved it from demolition in 2000 after 30 years’ neglect.
+Peter and Dianne Harris spent 20 years painstakingly restoring the historic home, saving it from demolition in 2000 after 30 years’ neglect.
 Today, the homestead and on-site chapel are popular for weddings and events.
+Book a visit to spend some time in this beautiful home and enjoy homemade savoury and sweet treats, accompanied by a range of specially blended Oruawharo herbal teas.
 Visitors are also welcome to explore the outbuildings and gardens.
-Make sure you ask Peter to show you the before and after photos of the restoration on his iPad to grasp the sheer scale of their project.

 2. Pōrangahau Beach